 Colorado’s first State park, Lathrop celebrated its 50th anniversary on June 9, 2012.
-The park offers 1,594 scenic acres to enjoy year round.
+Situated in Walsenburg on Colorado’s southern Front Range, the park offers 1,594 scenic acres to enjoy year round.

 Martin Lake and Horseshoe Lake are the highlights of the park.
 Together they provide opportunities for all types of water recreation, from power-boating to gold-medal fishing,